 Subject Lines are the first words your prospect sees in their inbox when you send them a cold email.
 Cold email subject lines need to not only grab your prospect’s attention, but the subject lines must also get your prospect to open and read your emails.

-So if you are all ready to shoot your email campaign, think again.
+So if you are all ready to send your email campaign, think again.
 Typing out just anything for subject lines won’t work anymore.
-You are going to war and we are here to give the right arsenal to fight and conquer the so-called ‘attention war’.
+You are going to war and we are here to give you the right arsenal to fight and conquer the so-called ‘attention war’.